Sativa Terpenes article banner

 What are some Common Sativa Terpenes?

-Myrcene is known for its earthy, musky notes, reminiscent of ripe fruit.
-It’s the most common terpene found in cannabis plants and is also present in mangoes, lemongrass, and thyme.
+• Myrcene has a characteristic earthy, musky taste with some overripe fruit nuances.
+Myrcene is the most common terpene found in cannabis and is also found in high concentrations in mangoes, lemongrass, and thyme.

 Limonene

-Limonene is easily recognizable by its citrus aroma, contributing to the refreshing scents of lemon, orange, and grapefruit.
-It’s the second most abundant terpene in cannabis and is also found in citrus rinds.
+• It is recognizable due to its citrus fragrance, part of the fresh smells of lemon, orange, and grapefruit.
+Limonene is the second most abundant terpene in cannabis and also found in the rinds of some citrus fruits.

-Known for its stress-relieving and mood-elevating properties, limonene also boasts antibacterial and antifungal effects.
-It can aid in digestion and has been studied for its potential in cancer prevention and treatment.
+• As one of the substances for stress reduction and mood improvement, limonene is also an antibacterial and antifungal substance.
+It is easy on digestion and has been analyzed for its use in cancer prevention and treatment.

 Terpinolene

-Terpinolene is a terpene with a complex aroma that blends notes of pine, floral, herb, and even a hint of citrus.
-It’s a less common scent in cannabis, distinguishing itself in strains known for their fresh, uplifting profiles.
-Terpinolene is also found in apples, cumin, and lilac, contributing to their distinctive smells.
+• Terpinolene is a complex terpene with notes best described as piney and floral, herbal, and even a little citrus.
+This makes it a less common scent in cannabis that is quite prominent in strains known for a fresh, uplifting profile.
+Terpinolene is also found in apples, cumin, and lilac, which allows them to have their unique smells.

-This versatile terpene is celebrated for its antioxidant properties, helping to combat oxidative stress and potentially reducing the risk of certain diseases.
-Terpinolene has also shown promise in sedative effects, making it a valuable component for those seeking relaxation or help with sleep.
-Moreover, its anticancer properties are being studied, indicating potential use in cancer prevention strategies.
+• This multi-functional terpene is renowned for its antioxidant effects that help in the fight against oxidative stress and potentially in reducing some diseases.
+Terpinolene also displayed good potential in its sedative effects; hence, it became a valuable component for people who needed relaxation or help in falling asleep.
+Besides, its anticancer property is also being explored for applications in cancer chemoprevention strategies.

 Pinene